 - Bus maintenance companies and contractors.
 Most bus and coach operators outsource maintenance work on their vehicles.
 If a maintenance company fails to properly maintain and service a bus and it leads to a crash, they could potentially be held legally responsible and therefore would be required to compensate the victim(s) for their injuries, medical bills, lost wages, and even pain and suffering.

 - Bus manufacturers.
 Manufacturers are typically held legally liable for injuries that occur when a product they are responsible for manufacturing and selling poses an unreasonable danger to the public.
 An example of this might include product defects or known issues that cause safety hazards which can pose a serious risk to the general public.

 - Other negligent drivers.
 Sometimes, a chain reaction crash involving a bus or train can be caused by another driver's negligence.
 Drivers who cut off buses or are otherwise at-fault for causing a collision with a bus can be named as defendants in a lawsuit and their insurance company would be responsible for compensating injured victims for their injuries, medical bills, and pain and suffering.

 If you have been injured in a bus crash, you need to evaluate your legal options.
-For a free case evaluation with a lawyer at Seattle-based Davis Law Group, call (206) 727-4000, use the chat feature below or fill out the form on this page.
+For a free case evaluation with an experienced personal injury lawyer at Davis Law Group in Seattle, call (206) 727-4000, use the chat feature below or fill out the form on this page.